The brief reign of King Radio

 Click to enlarge this letter from Hans Knot's archive.

 Unfortunately King Radio was no more successful than its predecessor.
 Like Invicta, its signal was too weak to attract enough listeners to interest advertisers and it was soon in financial difficulties.
 One of the King backers, David Lye, sought advice from one Ted Allbeury.
 An advertising executive turned PR man, Allbeury proposed that King should be replaced by a much higher powered station, aimed at the same housewife audience but presented with greater professionalism.
 A company was formed, finances were raised and most of the old King directors were bought out.
 Facilities were improved, a powerful transmitter and aerial mast were purchased, better studios constructed and in September 1965 King made way for the new station, Radio 390.
 The signal was much stronger and the programmes could be heard across the whole of south-east Britain.
 390 immediately won a large and loyal audience.
 King was quickly forgotten.
-“Your monarch of music for the metropolis” had reigned for just seven months.
+It had reigned for just seven months.

 Thanks to John Aston for this King Radio car sticker